EricDar12/NES_Emulator/docs/The-6502-CPU.md

 ## Instruction Set

 The 2A03’s instruction set can be represented as a 16×16 table of 256 opcodes.
 Of these, 151 are **official instructions**.
 The remaining 105 opcodes are **unofficial instructions**.
-While some NES games make use of these unofficial instructions, they are much less common and will not be implemented in this emulator until much later.
+While some NES games make use of these unofficial instructions, they are much less common and will not be implemented in this emulator until later.

 Some basic opcodes include:
 - LDA (Load Accumulator)